 - SSc for the distribution requirement in Social Sciences

-For students transferring from the Faculty of Arts and Science or U of T Scarborough, all courses and grades completed there will be included in your U of T Mississauga academic record.
+For students transferring from the Faculty of Arts and Science, U of T Scarborough and/or the Daniels Faculty of Architecture, Landscape and Design, all courses and grades completed there will be retained to your U of T Mississauga academic record.

 For all institutions other than the University of Toronto, previous grades will not be transferred to a student’s U of T Mississauga record.

-The minimum grade requirement for transfer credit consideration is a 60% or “C-” where 50% or “D-” is the passing grade.
-For institutions that have a different grading scale, we require a full letter grade or 10% higher than the stated passing grade; which should be comparable to a “C-” grade at U of T Mississauga.
+The minimum grade requirement for transfer credit consideration is a 60% (or “C-” where 50% or “D-” is the passing grade).
+Students with previous CEGEP studies may be eligible to receive transfer credit for academic courses where a minimum grade of 65% is achieved.
+For institutions that have a different grading scale, we require a full letter grade or 10% higher than the minimum passing grade (i.e. comparable to a “C-” grade at U of T Mississauga).
+Courses graded as a Pass/Fail or with narrative/qualitative evaluations are not eligible for transfer credit.
 Exceptions to this rule apply.

 Admitted students who receive 4.0 transfer credits or more are permitted to select Subject POSts on ACORN.
-Please note that you may be restricted from selecting Type 2 and/or Type 3 Subject POSts depending on the transfer credits received, current grades, and/or time of year.
-We recommend speaking with the academic department of the program(s) you are interested in as well as a member of the Advising team once you have received your final, official transfer credit assessment.
+Please note that you may be restricted from selecting Type 2 or Type 3 Subject POSts depending on the transfer credits you received, your current grades, and/or the time of year.
+Once you have received your final, official transfer credit assessment, we recommend speaking with the academic department of the program(s) you are interested in as well as a member of the Advising team in the Office of the Registrar.

 It is important to note that admission to U of T Mississauga does not guarantee enrolment in any specific courses or programs.
 You will still have to enrol in a program and complete the program requirements.

-Cumulative GPA for enrolment in any Biology Program of Study (POSt) is calculated based on a minimum of 4.0 credits completed at UTM with final percentage grades (i.e. CR/ NCR courses are not applicable).
+Cumulative GPA for enrolment in any Biology Program of Study (POSt) is calculated based on a minimum of 4.0 credits completed at UTM with final percentage grades (i.e. CR/ NCR courses do not factor into this calculation).

-Students may receive more than one full-credit at the 300-level.
-However, only one (1.0) such credit may be used to fulfil the 300/400-level degree requirement.
+While students may receive more than one full-credit equivalency at the 300/400 level, only one (1.0) such credit may be used to fulfill the 300/400-level degree requirement.
 Please consult the Academic Calendar for more information.

 Course Outlines and Syllabi

-NOTE: If you attended an Ontario college belonging to the Colleges of Applied Arts and Technology (CAATs), you do not need to send course outlines or syllabi for your courses.
+NOTE: If you attended an Ontario college belonging to the Colleges of Applied Arts and Technology (CAATs), you do not need to submit syllabi for your courses.

-All course outlines and syllabi can be uploaded when submitting your transfer credit application.
-Alternately, they can be emailed to the Transfer Credit Team at firstname.lastname@example.org - you must include your full name and U of T Applicant/Student Number in the email.
+All course outlines can be uploaded when submitting your transfer credit application.
+Alternately, they can be emailed to the Transfer Credit Team at email@example.com - (you must include your full name and U of T Applicant/Student Number in the email).
 Please do not also email outlines which have been uploaded within the application.